ohitstom/spicetify-easyinstall/README.md

 ### Features
  - Downloads and installs spotify and spicetify.
  - Provides an easy way to uninstall spicetify.
- - Downloading of all currently available themes and extensions, including blockthespot.
+ - Downloading of many currently available themes and extensions, including adblock.
  - Simple config modifier, can be ran any time using the startup menu.

 <br />